yugabyte/ybu/TFE/YBU-66/ybu-66.md

 ![A new node has been successfully added to the Yugabyte Universe.](./assets/images/200-four_node_1600x700.png)

 Notice in the preceding image that within a few minutes, the new node has successfully begun to rebalance the workload from the other nodes.
 The new node is actively participating in the Universe by receiving read and write operations.
 The SST or Sorted String Tables have also been distributed to the new node.
 Notice that the `TServer` process, but not the `Master` process is running on the new node.
-This is due to the Raft consensus algorithm which allocates the number of Master process in direction relation to the Replication Factor, which is three in this Universe.
+This is due to the Raft consensus algorithm which ties the number of `Master` processes in a cluster to the Replication Factor, which is three in this Universe.
 For more details on this, review the [blog post regarding the Raft Consensus Replication Protocol.](https://blog.yugabyte.com/how-does-the-raft-consensus-based-replication-protocol-work-in-yugabyte-db/)

 ## Scale Down a Yugabyte Universe